passportxyz/eas-proxy/README.md

 ## Deployments

-See latest contract addresses and other deployment info [here](deployments/onchainInfo.json).
+See latest contract addresses and other deployment info, organized by chain ID, [here](deployments/onchainInfo.json).